 - Develop a budget to manage your money until your business starts earning income.

-- Engage an accountant or financial adviser to help you prepare cash flow forecasts and develop record-keeping processes.
+- Engage an accountant, bookkeeper or tax agent to help you prepare cash flow forecasts and develop record-keeping processes.

 - Find out about your tax obligations.

 Work with your accountant or financial adviser for tailored recommendations and advice on how to set up finances for your business type or industry.